geobtaa/metadata/workflow.md

 - The Metadata Coordinator and Graduate Research Assistants carry out this work in batches.
 - Task Force members may be asked to review this work and provide input on decisions for problematic records.

+### Retired Records
+When an external resource has been moved, deleted, or versioned to a new access link, the original record is retired from the BTAA Geoportal.
+This is done by converting the Publication State of the record from 'Published' to 'Unpublished'.
+The record is not deleted from the database and can still be accessed via a direct link.
+However, it will not show up in any search queries.